eclipse005/VideoLingoLite/README.md

 ## 🌟 Overview ([Try VL Now!](https://videolingo.io))

-VideoLingoLite is an streamlined video translation and localization tool focused on generating high-quality subtitles.
-This lite version removes some heavy features like video subtitle burning to provide a more lightweight and efficient solution.
+VideoLingoLite is a streamlined video translation and localization tool focused on generating high-quality subtitles.
+This lite version removes heavy features like video subtitle burning and local Whisper ASR to provide a more lightweight and efficient solution.
 It eliminates stiff machine translations and multi-line subtitles, enabling global knowledge sharing across language barriers.

 **Note: VideoLingoLite is a streamlined version of the original [VideoLingo](https://github.com/Huanshere/VideoLingo) project.**

 Key features:
 - 🎥 YouTube video download via yt-dlp

-- **🎙️ Word-level and Low-illusion subtitle recognition with ASR**
+- **🎙️ Word-level and Low-illusion subtitle recognition with cloud ASR (Gemini)**

 - **📝 NLP and AI-powered subtitle segmentation**